techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 poetry run ruff format && poetry run ruff check
 ```

-### Anything else?
+### Done!

 All commands are passing?
 You are good to go!

+> [!WARNING]
-> ⚠️ do not try to solve the exercises ahead of the interview
+> Remember, do not try to solve the exercises ahead of the interview.

+> [!TIP]
-You are allowed to customize your environment (having the test in vscode directly for example): feel free to spend the time making this comfortable for you.
+> You are allowed to customize your environment (having the test in vscode directly for example): feel free to spend the time making this comfortable for you.
 This is not an expectation.

-## Jobs
+## Interview Exercises

-There are two exercises in this repo: Word Count, and Citibike.
+There are two exercises in this repo: [Word Count](#word-count), and [Citibike](#citibike).

 Currently, these exist as skeletons, and have some **initial test cases** which are defined but some are skipped.

 The following section provides context over them.
+Read this before the interview to familiarise yourself with the exercises and its structure.

+> [!WARNING]
-> ⚠️ do not try to solve the exercises ahead of the interview
+> Please, do not try to solve the exercises ahead of the interview.

 ### Code walk